MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/dine-guidance.md

 - Strict change control processes that require human approval for every action within your Azure environment
 - Lack of expertise, experience, and understanding of how to manage and use DINE policies

-If you fit into the above example scenarios or similar, this document will help you to understand how to adopt the [Azure landing zone conceptual architecture](/azure/cloud-adoption-framework/ready/landing-zone/#azure-landing-zone-conceptual-architecture), alongside its [design principles](/azure/cloud-adoption-framework/ready/enterprise-scale/design-principles), whilst not utilizing DINE policies, initially (can optionally choose to gradually enable in the future), that help you achieve [policy-driven governance](/azure/cloud-adoption-framework/ready/enterprise-scale/design-principles#policy-driven-governance).
+If you fit into the above example scenarios or similar, this document will help you to understand how to adopt the [Azure landing zone conceptual architecture](/azure/cloud-adoption-framework/ready/landing-zone/#azure-landing-zone-conceptual-architecture), alongside its [design principles](/azure/cloud-adoption-framework/ready/enterprise-scale/design-principles), whilst not utilizing certain policies initially (can optionally choose to gradually enable in the future), that help you achieve [policy-driven governance](/azure/cloud-adoption-framework/ready/enterprise-scale/design-principles#policy-driven-governance).

 >[!IMPORTANT]
 > Throughout the below guidance you will see reference to the "Enforcement Mode" feature being set with two possible values in either of the terms listed for them: